jsexauer/ItBuildsCharacter/README.md

 ### Counters ###
 ![Counters Screen](http://jsexauer.github.io/ItBuildsCharacter/img/counters.png)
 ### Audits ###
-A long-press on any dark-colored number will show its audit results
+A long-press on any darker-background numbers in the stats or attacks screen will show an "audit" of how that value was calculated.
+Attacks are among the most interesting:

 ![Audit Screen](http://jsexauer.github.io/ItBuildsCharacter/img/audit.png)